San Marcos Growers LogoSan Marcos Growers

 Echeveria pulidonis - This slow growing succulent has stemless rosettes to 4 to 5 inches wide of many (25 or more) fleshy incurved red-edged pale bluish-green leaves that are flat to slightly concave on the upper surface and rounded below with a distinct red tip.
 Though often seen as solitary, it will offset to form a good size clump over time.
 In spring the bright yellow flowers tip multiple unbranched reddish stems that bend over with the weight of the flowers (John Pilbeam in "The genus Echeveria" likens this inflorescence shape to that of a "shepherd's crook".
 Plant in a well-drained soil in full sun to light shade - bright light enhances red edges.
 Water sparingly, particularly in winter months though a well-drained soil allows this plant to thrive getting winter rain.
 Some list this plant as tender but we experienced no damage on this plant at 25° F during the cold spell of January 2007.
 Originally thought to be from Hidalgo, more currently the origin is thought to be from near Beristain in the State of Puebla to the south.
 Plants of this species collected by Eric Walther from Necaxa in Puebla were distributed in 1963 by the International Succulent Institute (ISI) and much (perhaps all?) of the cultivated material can be traced back to this release.
 The original plants for this release came from leaf cuttings from a plant that bay area horticulturalist Victor Reiter had received from Eric Walther.
 It is placed in the series Urbiniae within the genus Echeveria.
 This series includes E. agavoides, E. elegans, E. halbingeri, E. lilacina and E. pulidonis.

-This information about Echeveria pulidonis displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Echeveria pulidonis displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]